 Improve their productions

 This guitar effects router allows you to use any guitar pedal as a piece of outboard gear.
-That means with this little orange guy, it’s possible to send anything you want out of your DAW to your favorite delay, distortion, or any other guitar pedal you may have laying around.
+That means with this little orange guy, it’s possible to send anything you want out of your DAW to your favorite delay, distortion, or any other guitar pedal you may have lying around.
 Start putting those pedals to use on more than just a guitar!

 This 500 series module lets you use the reverb tank on a guitar amp as a piece of outboard gear.
-Use the Tank Driver to send anything to a guitar amps reverb tank, record it back into a DAW for a truly authentic-sounding spring reverb.
+Use the Tank Driver to send anything to a guitar amps reverb tank, and record it back into a DAW for a truly authentic-sounding spring reverb.
 Pretty nifty.

 This badass palm-sized, battery-operated synth is a real workhorse.
 The synth is made up of a ribbon keyboard controller, 5 knobs, and a single switch.
-The simplicity makes it easy to get started but the unit’s more advanced capabilities are truly remarkable.
+The simplicity makes it easy to get started, but the unit’s more advanced capabilities are truly remarkable.
 The included delay and original MS-20 filter put it over the top.
 I also love that it has an aux input, so you can use the filter on any source external source.
 It’s an incredible value and insanely fun little go-anywhere synth.

 This little battery-operated amp sounds better than you probably think.
 Connect the amPlug to the input of your guitar and use the headphone output to hear that sweet vox tone.
 With this thing, practicing at night will no longer be a problem.

 The Jammy G might have the worst name ever, but it is a great idea and extremely well done.
 This digital midi guitar can be used to control any software instrument or device in a DAW.
-The guitar has 15 frets with sensors that track your finger position, string muting, and bends.
+The guitar has 15 frets with sensors that track finger position, string muting, and bends.
 The built-in USB port allows you to connect it to ur computer easily.
-But the best part about this thing is that it has nearly zero latency, which makes playing it that much more seamless.
+But the best part about this thing is that it has nearly zero latency, which makes playing it much more seamless.

 It’s definitely not a replacement for a guitar as the feel of the sensors takes getting used to, but once you do, it’s hours of fun and a legitimate production tool.
 It’s a new world being able to play my synths and software instruments like a guitar.
 As a composition tool, the Jammy G gives me a fresh approach to writing chord progressions and melodies.
 I’ll often find myself creating things I wouldn’t have been able to if I was using a standard keyboard or using my mouse to click in notes on the piano roll.

-This 4 track portable recorder makes it easy to record anywhere on the go.
+This 4-track portable recorder makes it easy to record anywhere on the go.
 Capture any sound you want quickly and easily.
-The built-in Stereo X/Y condenser microphones sound remarkably good and there are also analog XLR/TRS mic and line inputs.
+The built-in Stereo X/Y condenser microphones sound remarkably good, and there are also analog XLR/TRS mic and line inputs.